Government to review business rates system

 The rates paid by English businesses are the highest of any European Union country and can be a company’s biggest expense after wages and rent.
 Rates have been blamed for the decline of many high streets and the rising number of vacant shops.

 Business rates are calculated according to the rateable value of the property a company uses.
 The valuations are still based on property prices in 2008, before the economic downturn took its toll on commercial real estate, as the government postponed a revaluation scheduled for last year.

-Fenn Wright provide a business rates assessment service.
+Fenn Wright provides a number of commercial property services.
 If you would like any advice regarding your business rates assessment then please get in touch with Gavin Keats in Ipswich, Lewis Chambers in Colchester or Roger Hayward in Chelmsford.